c-bakis/vocabulary-trainer-js/README.md

 ### What am I currently working on?

-- reset function
-- possibility for asking only wrong answered vocabulary again
+- option of an automatic deletion function if a certain vocabulary word was ansered correctly a certain amount of time.

 ### Why a vocabulary trainer?